-Conferees on H.R.
-4775 (Emergency Supplemental Appropriations for FY2002; P.L.107-206) approved \$20.3 million for opening and securing diplomatic posts in Dushanbe, Tajikistan and Kabul, Afghanistan.
-Among other diplomatic premises in the region, Congress approved State Department requests for FY2002 and for FY2003 for designing and building secure embassy facilities in Tashkent, Uzbekistan and in Kazakhstan's new capital of Astana.
-The new embassy compound in Tashkent opened in February 2006 and that in Astana was dedicated in November 2006.
+Dushanbe, Tajikistan and Kabul, Afghanistan.
+Among other diplomatic premises in the region, Congress approved State Department requests for FY2002 and for FY2003 for designing and building secure embassy facilities in Tashkent, Uzbekistan and in the new capital of Kazakhstan, Astana.
+In FY2004, contracts were awarded for building the new embassy in Astana.